Skip to main content

 States Members then asked the Minister for the Environment, Deputy Steve Luce; Minister for External Relations, Deputy Ian Gorst; and the Chief Minister, Deputy Lyndon Farnham, questions without notice for 15 minutes each.

-Skip to 2 hours and 33 minutes into this morning’s recording to watch questions without notice in full.
+Skip to 2 hours and 33 minutes into Tuesday morning’s recording to watch questions without notice in full.

 Urgent Oral Question